 Bengali Muslims engaged in significant battles against the British and Hindus with the objective of securing the freedom and rights of Muslims in the Indian subcontinent.
 The establishment of the State of Pakistan was a consequence of these struggles.
 However, Bengalis did not fully achieve the rights they had anticipated in the newly formed state.
 Proficiency in Urdu was a prerequisite for entry into civil services in Pakistan, while recruitment into the military was limited on the grounds of physical weakness compared to West Pakistanis.
-Additionally, Bihari migrants and Punjabis were favoured in government offices.
-The condescending attitudes of Bihari and Punjabi officials and soldiers towards Bengalis undermined the sense of belonging of Bengalis in East Pakistan to the State of Pakistan.
-This disdain was rooted in the belief that Bengalis lived in conditions that were perceived as uncivilised and primitive.
-The perspective of West Pakistanis and Biharis, which suggested that people of different races could not coexist, was one of the factors contributing to this divide.
-Aware of marginalisation of East Pakistanis, the government implemented a series of measures to address this issue.
+Additionally, Bihari migrants and Punjabis were favoured in government offices.(Codhri, 2014, s.
+20) The condescending attitudes of Bihari and Punjabi officials and soldiers towards Bengalis undermined the sense of belonging of Bengalis in East Pakistan to the State of Pakistan.
+This disdain was rooted in the belief that Bengalis lived in conditions that were perceived as uncivilised primitive.(Ahmed, 1988, s.
+40) The perspective of West Pakistanis and Biharis, which suggested that people of different races could not coexist, was one of the factors contributing to this divide.
+Aware of the marginalisation of East Pakistanis, the government implemented a series of measures to address this issue.
 The proportion of East Pakistanis in the military was notably increased.
 While Bengalis constituted only 1% of the military at the time of Pakistan's inception, this figure rose to 2% by 1958 and 5% by 1967.
-These improvements were shaped by Ayub Khan's experiences during his tenure in East Pakistan.
-However, Ayub Khan's authoritarian rule in East Pakistan and the actions of Zakir Husain, whom he appointed governor, overshadowed as developments.
+(Mahmood, 2018, ss.
+43-44) These improvements were shaped by Ayub Khan's experiences during his tenure in East Pakistan.
+However, Ayub Khan's authoritarian rule in East Pakistan and the actions of Zakir Husain, whom he appointed as governor, overshadowed these developments.
 Zakir Husain's arrest and torture of opposition leaders contributed to the emergence of factions advocating for Bengali independence.

 The prevailing administrative and political instability in East Pakistan gave rise to a heightened level of opposition against the central government, while simultaneously intensifying the people's demands for new reforms.
 The absence of democratic elections served to exacerbate the existing divide between the populace and the administration.
-In 1958, Iskander Ali Mirza dissolved the Assembly and declared martial law, and later that same year, Chief of Army Staff Avub Khan staged a coup and assumed control of the state, thereby intensifying the political turmoil in the country.
-The appointment of Muhammad Shoaib, who had been brought from the United States, as finance minister served to further fuel allegations that the coup had been orchestrated by the United States.
-This political and administrative instability caused unrest among the Bengali population and served to further ignite their aspirations for independence.
+In 1958, Iskander Ali Mirza dissolved the Assembly and declared martial law, and later that same year, Chief of Army Staff Ayub Khan staged a coup and assumed control of the state, thereby intensifying the political turmoil in the country.
+The appointment of Muhammad Shoaib, who had been brought from the United States, as finance minister served(Naqvi, 2010, s.
+35) to further fuel allegations that the coup had been orchestrated by the United States.
+This political and administrative instability caused unrest among the Bengali population and served to further ignite their aspirations for independence. (İssever, 2024, s.
+143)